scolton99/footprints-extension/README.md

 accordingly on all tickets created or edited during that session.

 In the event that the location cannot be accurately determined (for example, if the user is on the wireless network), a warning is shown that a location has not been automatically selected, and the location can be set manually through the menu under the extension's icon.

 ![Footprints Location Warning](https://imgur.com/PKQl2JJ.jpg)

 ![Footprints Extension Menu](https://imgur.com/ivkXhRO.jpg)

 **For non-Tier 1 users of the extension**, we recommend that you turn off the location features in the [extension settings](chrome://extensions/?options=bhcajiiignledggebpaalkpcccbjohhc).
 This will disable the warning and it will stop the extension from automatically setting the Location field.

-### Aesthetic Changes
-The extension also applies a more aesthetically pleasing theme to the ticket page.
-This can be disabled in the [extension settings](chrome://extensions/?options=bhcajiiignledggebpaalkpcccbjohhc).

 ### Conweb Interaction (TSC Tier 1 Only)
 [Conweb](https://kb.northwestern.edu/internal/conweb) will display a warning by default that this extension is not installed.
 Once this extension is installed and Conweb is refreshed, the message will be removed.

 ![Conweb](https://imgur.com/jHcptxW.jpg)

 ### Category Search
 Since Footprints has [nearly 1000](https://kb.northwestern.edu/internal/87181) distinct categories, it can be difficult to remember where all of them are or even to know that some of them exist.
 This extension provides a method of searching for categories and displaying the closest matching ones.

 ![Category Search](https://imgur.com/WJ2kbTn.jpg)